dyedurham/PockyBot.NET/README.md

 // Some code here

-var chatHelper; // An implementation of GlobalX.ChatBots.Core.IChatHelper
+IChatHelper chatHelper; // An implementation of GlobalX.ChatBots.Core.IChatHelper

 var settings = new PockyBotSettings
 {